Avolyn/model-collection/README.md

 - Reasoning enabled
 - Hosted on Groq hardware for high throughput (30 RPM, 1000 RPD)

 This model is ideal for tasks that benefit from extended context and detailed reasoning, such as multi-step problem solving, document analysis, and agentic workflows.
+Groq is blazing fast, must faster than anything I could deliver using Nvidia GPU's and I use it for tasks requiring that speed.